pat-coady/rnn/index.md

 ## Optimizer

 I didn't spend as much time evaluating optimizers as I would have liked.
-But gradient descent with momentum outperformed both Adam and RMSProp for a variety of settings.
+Gradient descent with momentum outperformed both Adam and RMSProp for a variety of settings.
 Both Adam and RMSProp were significantly (about 2x) slower per epoch.
 And, importantly, made less training progress per epoch.

 ## RNN Cell